 Statistical note: People have a wide variety of hypnotic susceptibility and, like most things the ability to be hypnotized is normally distributed.
 In layperson’s terms this means about seventy percent of all people are moderately susceptible and five to ten percent are either highly susceptible or not susceptible at all.

 Question 2: What does it feel like when I am hypnotized?
 How will I know that I have been hypnotized?

 I know, this is actually two questions but it really covers the same thing.

 The fact is most people can’t tell the difference between being in the state of hypnosis and a normal waking state.
 While experiencing a hypnotic state you do not get ‘knocked out” or “fall asleep”.
 If hypnosis “feels” like anything it feels more like daydreaming or that not quite asleep, not quite awake state you feel right before you wake up or fall asleep.
 While ‘in hypnosis’ you are at all times conscious and aware and in control of what is happening to you.

 Some people report feeling relaxed and lethargic, while others report feeling light.
 There is no one way that people experience a hypnotic state.
 One thing most people have in common is a seemingly explicable positive change in their behaviors.

 Question 3: Is hypnosis really safe?

+This is another of those most frequently asked questions about hypnosis that result from TV show and movies.
 According to an August 2004 article in the Fort Worth Star-Telegram, “Hypnosis and guided imagery have no adverse side effects”.

 While movies and television shows continue to spread the myth that hypnosis can be harmful, there is no evidence that hypnosis has ever harmed anyone.
 The reason for this is while you are in a hypnotic sate you are not under anyone’s control but your own (see below).